biwenquan/Guess-and-Determine-Rebound-2/search_tools/readme.md

-Search codes:
+The RKDCs search tools are provided here.
+They can be used to search RKDC directly.

-aes-cryptanalysis-cp-xor: The code to search RKDCs for key collision attacks on AES.
+aes-cryptanalysis-cp-xor: The code to search RKDCs for key collision attacks on AES and Rijndael.
 Run ./test.sh to test the RKDC for 3-round AES-128 in the article.
 These are multi-part split RAR compression volumes of the complete package aes-cryptanalysis-cp-xor:

 1.Download all 7 split part files and place them in the same folder;